 The History Behind the Unique Hallmarks of the Chinook Breed

 Arthur Walden was an adventurer and headed to Alaska in 1896 where he took every job coming his way but he loved dog punching (hauling freight with a dog-sled).
 His favorite lead dog was a Husky mix named Chinook.
 When Walden came home to Wonalancet, he started breeding dogs to create the ideal "sledge dog" (freight-pulling dog), this dog had to be strong to haul heavy freight but also have stamina, endurance and the speed of the lighter sled dogs and he had to be intelligent and of good temperament to fit into the American home.
 Chinook was born to a mother that was tied to exploration.
 His dam Ningo was a Greenland Husky and the granddaughter of Robert Peary's North Pole expedition lead dog Polaris.
-His sire Kim provided the size, as he was a large Mastiff cross.
+Chinook's sire Kim provided the size and more substantial bone, as he was a large Mastiff cross.
 Chinook was one of 3 puppies born on January 17th, 1917 and he became Waldens favorite due to his intelligence, excellence as a lead dog on the sled team (he had an amazing sense of direction) and his gentle and kind demeanor.
 He was named Chinook after Walden's favorite sled dog back in Alaska.
 Chinook fulfilled all of the criteria that Walden had set out to create in a sledge dog and he became the foundation sire of this wonderful breed we know now.

 Historic Looks and Conformation: